jammer-sysops/adbusters-website-2025/src/content/articles/the-third-force.md

 ---
 title: "Birth of the Third Force"
-publishedOn: 2021-03-02T19:16:43Z
+publishedOn: 2024-11-05
-author: "— from Adbusters’ forthcoming book, *The Third Force – Field Guide To a New World Order.*"
+author: "<p>— from Adbusters’ forthcoming book, <em>The Third Force – Field Guide To a New World Order.</em></p>"
+featuredImage: "/images/articles/new-left-arrows-450x236.jpg"
 ---

 Today we are witnessing the birth of a new kind of resistance, a movement that operates completely outside of geographic borders and political structures. *A Third Force*.